 Basically, you will be expected to apply for the visa as normal, pay all the application fees, and apply for the waiver at your visa interview at a U.S. consulate in your home country.

-The consular officer who conducts your interview is not even obligated to accept written materials from you requesting the waiver.
+The consular officer who conducts the visa interview is not even obligated to accept written materials requesting the waiver.
 Applicants are allowed to simply "disclose" during their visa interview the reasons they believe they are waiver-eligible.
 No matter what, be ready to sum up your reason for requesting the waiver when talking to the officer.

-If at all possible, however, you should prepare written materials explaining the reasons you merit a waiver and accompany that with supporting evidence.
+If at all possible, however, prepare written materials explaining the reasons you merit a waiver and accompany that with supporting evidence.

 If you have already made travel arrangements, include copies of the tickets and itineraries in your waiver request packet.

-Copies of visas you have received from other countries might also be useful, as proof that you have been vetted and cleared by other countries, and present no security risk.
+Copies of visas you have received from other countries as well as local police certificates can also be useful, as proof that you have been vetted and cleared by other countries, and present no security risk.

 It would be wise to get the help of an experienced immigration attorney for assessing your waiver case and preparing persuasive documentary evidence.